 Yes.
 It’s a boy.

-There hadn’t even been time for an anatomy check.
+There hadn’t even been time for me to do an anatomy check.

 Up to this point, I’d been very certain that God agreed with my ideas of what I was capable of handling – and surely he knew that we were not the type of couple that could care for a special needs child.
 It would be too much.
 He knew that.
 Smugly sending Him the memo to form all of our children perfectly, I expected Him to do just that.
 “Only healthy and whole babies, God” …with a milkshake and a side of fries.